rhydb/SDL-GUI/README.md

 A valid `font.ttf` file should be in the same directory as the binary.
 This font should be **fixed width**.
 This font must be able to display any characters that you wish to display as there are no fallbacks.
 Additionally, all widgets should be created using the `new` keyword (`Widget *w = new Widget()`).
 This is to allow for cleaning up to take place once the window's `run()` has returned.

-There can be some issues with unicode on Windows.
-I believe this is to do with Windows using 2 bytes for `wchar_t` while Linux uses 4.
-If there are other issues it may be a problem with `setlocale`.

-To handle unicode, all strings are `std::wstring` and to communicate with SDL, which uses c-strings, `mbstowcs` and `wcstombs` are used.
-This means that any in-line strings being passed to widgets should be L strings (`L"text"`).

 ## Structure

 Creating a basic app looks something like this